IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide.md

  - Use the **Streaming Analytics service running on IBM Cloud**: The Streaming Analytics service is a cloud version of IBM Streams, so you don't need to install Streams to build Python applications for the service.
 [Create a free instance of the Streaming Analytics service here](https://cloud.ibm.com/catalog/services/streaming-analytics).
 The applications you create will run in the IBM Cloud.

- -  Enable the **IBM Streams add-on in IBM Cloud Pak for Data**: IBM Streams is included as an add-on in for IBM Cloud Pak for Data.
+ - Enable the **IBM Streams add-on in IBM Cloud Pak for Data**: IBM Streams is included as an add-on for IBM Cloud Pak for Data.
 Contact your administrator to enable the add-on.
 Streams can also be installed as a stand-alone deployment on Red Hat OpenShift or Kubernetes environments.

  - A **local installation of the Streams runtime**:  [Install version 4.2 or later of IBM Streams](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.install.doc/doc/installstreams-container.html) or the free [Streams Quick Start Edition](https://www.ibm.com/support/knowledgecenter/SSCRJU_4.3.0/com.ibm.streams.qse.doc/doc/installtrial-container.html).